Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Experiments

 \paragraph{Comparison with Activation-Aware Compression Methods} Table~\ref{tab:language_results} shows that Pareto-guided rank selection substantially improves model performance in terms of both perplexity and accuracy on reasoning tasks, with gains of up to 30\% and an average improvement of 14\%.
 Whereas SVD-ALS enforces a uniform compression ratio across all layers, PGSVD allocates Pareto-guided compression ratios, leading to a more balanced and effective utilization of model capacity.
 In addition, PGSVD outperforms SVD-LLM, achieving gains of up to 33\% on reasoning tasks and more than 6\% on average.
-Also, the ALS solver eliminates numerical failures common in Cholesky decomposition of SVD-LLM and yields faster compression than eigenvalue decomposition (EVD)~\citep{svdllmv2_wang2025}, as shown in Fig.~\ref{fig:als-ablation}.
+Table~\ref{tab:llama_3_8B_results} further shows the superiority of PGSVD over SVD-LLM on the recent LLaMA-3.1-8B model.
+The ALS solver eliminates numerical failures common in Cholesky decomposition of SVD-LLM and yields faster compression than eigenvalue decomposition (EVD)~\citep{svdllmv2_wang2025}, as shown in Fig.~\ref{fig:als-ablation}.
 We further studied the effect of the number of ALS iterations on the quality of compression in PGSVD.
 The results for LLaMA-2 7B are shown in Fig.~\ref{fig:als-ablation}.
 We observed that improvements in perplexity plateau after approximately five to ten iterations.
 Notably, even with a single ALS iteration, the perplexity drops to an acceptable and competitive range.

 \paragraph{Inference Throughput.} PGSVD improves the inference throughput of the network compared to the uncompressed (base) models (Fig.~\ref{fig:inference_latency}) across different compression ratios and sequence lengths for both LLaMA-2 and Mistral models on a H100 GPU.
 Since PGSVD assigns heterogeneous compression ratios, we also compared its inference throughput with SVD-ALS, which assigns homogeneous compression ratios.
-Under a naïve Python implementation, PGSVD achieves almost the same inference speedup as SVD-ALS.
+With a Python implementation, PGSVD achieves an inference speedup comparable to that of SVD-ALS, without using low-level CUDA kernel optimization or specialized optimization libraries.